aa-12323/sa/README.md

 ### 2019.10.6
 Corrected the mistake of not masking the right elipticity in the data processing notebook.\
 Got some less pathological 2pt function.
+### 2019.10.10
+Add z-selection and vollim selection\
+Changed folder structure to sync all code for high/low/all z and vollim and not vollim
+### 2019.10.11
+Get all the statistics for z-selection and vollim selection

 ## Questions
 ### What is PFREE?